inovizz/demystifying-docker-for-devs/demo4/README.md

 * New Attribues are:
   * deploy
   * env variables
-  * use of .env file
+  * use of .env file`
-  * mapping volume to current dir
+  * mapping volume to current dir instead of a user specified docker volume

-## How to run demo
+## How to run demo4?

 ```sh
 $ docker rm -f $(docker ps -a -q)